 A kmz is a set of compressed kml files.
-So, the easiest way to unzip it is as we would do with a .zip file or .rar.
+So the easiest way to unzip it is as we would with a .zip or .rar file.

-As shown in the following graphic, it might be that we do not see the file extension.
-For this, we must do the following actions:
+As shown in the following graphic, we might not see the file extension.
+To do this, we must do the following:

-1 It activates the option to see the extension of the files, from the "Vista" tab of the file browser.
+1. The option to see the extension of the files is activated, from the "View" tab of the file browser.

-2 The extension from .kmz to .zip is changed.
-To do this, a soft click is made on the file, and the data that is after the point is modified.
-We accept the message that will appear, which indicates that we are changing the file extension and that it could become unusable.
+2. Change the extension from .kmz to .zip.
+To do this, a soft click is made on the file, and the data after the point is modified.
+We accept the message that will appear, which tells us that we are changing the file extension and that it could make it unusable.

-3 The file is decompressed.
-Right mouse button, and "Extract in ..." is selected.
-In our case, the file is called "Aula Geofumadas".
+3. The file is unzipped.
+Right mouse button, and select "Extract into ...".
+In our case, the file is called «Geofumadas Classroom Terrain».

 As we can see, a folder was created, and right inside you can see the kml file called "doc.kml" and a folder called "files" that contains the associated data, in general images.